TkrUdagawa/website/source/en/tutorial/classifier_ruby.rst

  3. Model training (update learning model)

-  We train our learning model by using the method train() at Row 23, with the data generated in step.2 above.
+  We train our learning model by using the method train() at Line 23, with the data generated in step.2 above.

  4. Prepare the prediction data

-  Different from training data, prediction data does not contain its "lable", and it is only stored in the Datum unit (Row 25-29).
+  Different from training data, prediction data does not contain its "lable", and it is only stored in the Datum unit (Line 25-29).

  5. Data prediction

-  By inputting test_data Array generated in step.4 into the classify() method (Row 31), the prediction result will be stored in the result Array (Row 31.
-The prediction result contains label and score means the confidence of each label (Row 35).
+  By inputting test_data Array generated in step.4 into the classify() method (Line 31), the prediction result will be stored in the result Array (Line 31.
+The prediction result contains label and score means the confidence of each label (Line 35).

 ------------------------------------